JohnDCode/JohnDCode.github.io/_posts/2025-07-18-Backtesting-Engine.md

 ### What is a Backtesting Engine?

 Backtesting is the process of evaluating a trading strategy by testing it against historical data.
 A backtesting engine is a software application that automates this process.
 A backtesting engine takes in historical market data and a set of algorithmic trading rules (the trading strategy).
-It then simulates the market by feeding the trading strategy data, and allowing the strategy to trade based on that data over time.
+It then simulates the market by feeding the trading strategy data and allowing the strategy to trade based on that data over time.
 Backtesting provides traders with insight into how a particular strategy might behave in the future based on its behavior in the past.

 <br />